 In Europe, some of the great cathedrals have become nothing more than museums.
 Atheistic and Agnostic scientists proclaim the triumph of reason and the death of religious mythology.
 A new secular orthodoxy has spread throughout our academic institutions; and, as a natural outcome, the pillars of Western Civilization are crumbling.
 The cultural anchors that once kept us fast are being ripped from the ocean floor, and we have become a ship adrift.
 Definitions of marriage and gender, patriotism and honor, right and wrong are being challenged.
 As a bastion of traditionalism and a defender of the old ways, the Church itself is viciously attacked.

 Christians and the Christian faith are constantly ridiculed by the so-called intelligentsia.
 God believers are often treated as intellectual Neanderthals who fail to accept the obvious scientific truth that there is nothing beyond the material world.
-Also, Christians are frequently subjected to misrepresentation and derision by cultural celebrities, in modern literature, and in the cinema.
+Also, Christians are frequently subjected to misrepresentation and derision by cultural elites in modern literature and in the cinema.
 Members of the mainstream media join in the assault on Christians, and they often picture them as ignorant bumpkins, frauds, or arrogant, judgmental hypocrites.

 What is the truth about Christians?
 Are these vicious attacks justified?
 Is the Church on its death bed?